ItalyPaleAle/svelte-spa-router/Advanced Usage.md

         // Custom data: any JavaScript object
         // This is optional and can be omitted
-        {foo: 'bar'},
+        // It can be useful to understand the component who caused the pre-condition failure {foo: 'bar'},

         // First pre-condition function